The Repeater Roundabout will begin on November 11th, 2023 at 00:00, and end on November 12th, 2023 at 23:59, Pacific time.

 Scoring

-• You score one point for each contact you make on any repeater in this list.
+One point per contact.
+You score one point for each contact you make on any repeater in this list.
 Multiple contacts on the same repeater count this year, so feel free to “run” a repeater !
-The person you contact does not necessarily have to be participating in the Repeater Roundabout for you to score a point – any contact counts.
+Treat this like “running a frequency” during a contest.
+Also note that the person you contact does not necessarily have to be participating in the Repeater Roundabout for you to score a point – any non-duplicate contact counts.
+Note that duplicate contacts with the same person, on the same repeater, do not count.

-• It pays to QRP.
-If you’re running 5W or less, the points you score are doubled.
+• It Pays to QRP.
+If you’re running 5W or less, the contact is worth double.

 Logging